Dr Anna Bernard

 Reader in Comparative Literature and English

-Anna came to King’s in 2012, following her first appointment as a lecturer in the Department of English and Related Literature at the University of York.
-She received her BA from the University of California at Berkeley and her PhD from the University of Cambridge.
-She has held a Leverhulme Research Fellowship (2016-17), a Visiting Research Fellowship at the University of Sydney (2017), an AHRC Research Network grant (2013-16), and a University of York Anniversary Lectureship (2010-11).
+I came to King’s in 2012, following my first appointment as a lecturer in the Department of English and Related Literature at the University of York.
+I received my BA from the University of California at Berkeley and my PhD from the University of Cambridge.
+I have held a Leverhulme Research Fellowship (2016-17), a Visiting Research Fellowship at the University of Sydney (2017), an AHRC Research Network grant (2013-16), and a University of York Anniversary Lectureship (2010-11).

 Research Interests and PhD Supervision